auloin/ui-tech-test/README.md

 🌎 **Resources**
 - [dndkit - Sortable preset](https://docs.dndkit.com/presets/sortable)

-You're done 🎉
+---

+Well done, you're ready! 🎉
  Thanks for participating to the test 🙏
-Make sure to commit everything and initiate a PR on GitHub
+❗️Make sure to commit everything and initiate a PR on GitHub.